 1) put rain gutters on all roofs, even outbuilding and barn roofs, and then channel the runoff away from those buildings.
 Those roofs collect a tremendous amount of rainwater, then concentrate that rainwater right where people and animals tend to walk - the periphery of buildings.
 The larger the roof, the more pronounced the problem without raingutters, and the greater the benefit once they’re installed.
 This can also have unexpected benefits to nearby areas that typically pond, or are slow to dry out.
 All that water has to go somewhere, and may times it ends up in the paddocks and yards immediately adjacent to our barns and outbuildings.
 But when it’s collected and channeled away, those yards stay drier.

-2) put down landscape fabric, then footing, in heavily traveled walkways, driveways, aisles and runways.
+2) put down landscape fabric, also known as "geotextile", then footing, in heavily traveled walkways, driveways, aisles and runways.
 The landscape fabric ensures that the dirt already there stays there.
 Rainwater can still soak through the landscaping fabric, so it won’t pond.
 The footing raises the vehicle tires, people feet and animal feet above the dirt and the water level even during downpour events.
 Dirt stays where it belongs, rainwater either moves down or sideways without making contact with feet, boots or tires, and everyone stays cleaner.

 3) Designate sacrificial areas for livestock, separate from larger pens and pastures, where animals can be moved during short-term bad weather events.
 Those smaller areas can then receive the better drainage and footing materials, at much lower cost than doing the whole farm.
 Bringing the animals into those areas during bad weather events can also help ensure the animals are not out on pasture when storm activity can knock down fences and allow escapes.
 If areas have a traditional “wet season” or “rainy season” like we do in the winter, then seasonal housing with better footing, drainage, and raingutters can be a good investment.